drminnaar/tech-notes/kubernetes/architecture/architecture-overview.md

 ---

-## ✈️ Kubernetes Control Plane / Data Plane Overview
+## 🧠 Kubernetes Control Plane

-There are 2 fundamental domains that comprise the Kubernetes cluster architecture, namely the _Control Plane_ and the _Data Plane_.
-The following section provides a high-level overview of these domains.
+In the section above ([Kubernetes Cluster Architecture](#kubernetes-cluster-architecture)), the Control Plane was introduced as a higher-order architectural concept.
+This section covers the Control Plane in greater detail by exploring its key functions and core components.

-### Control Plane
+### Overview of Control Plane

 The Control Plane is the brain of the Kubernetes cluster, and is responsible for managing the cluster's state, orchestrating resources, and ensuring the desired state of applications is maintained.
 It handles all the decision-making processes and maintains the cluster's configuration and state in a consistent manner.
 The _Control Plane_ components are typically hosted on _Master Nodes_ but can also run on other nodes in highly available setups.